 New guide will better connect our new homes to vital services

-- Department for Communities and Local Government, Department for Culture, Media & Sport, Department for Environment, Food & Rural Affairs, Department of Energy & Climate Change, and The Rt Hon Brandon Lewis MP
+- Department for Communities and Local Government, Department for Digital, Culture, Media & Sport, Department for Environment, Food & Rural Affairs, Department of Energy & Climate Change, and The Rt Hon Brandon Lewis MP

 - Part of:

 - Energy efficiency in buildings, Planning system, Water and sewerage services, House building, and Energy industry and infrastructure licensing and regulation

 - 19 December 2014